wp-plugins/main-category-as-subdomain/readme.txt

 == Screenshots ==

 1. Main Page Where you can change selected category to subdomain or change the theme
-2. All Setting on subdomain
+2. All Settings on subdomain

 == Changelog ==